The Warehouse Group: History

-From early 2021 all Warehouse stores across the country stopped selling physical media including DVDs, Blu-Rays, CDs, and Vinyl Records.
+From early 2021, all Warehouse stores across the country stopped selling physical media including DVDs, Blu-Rays, CDs, and Vinyl Records.
 In May 2021, The Warehouse Group announced that fireworks would no longer be sold at The Warehouse stores.
-The Warehouse also started closing jewellery counters in July 2021.
+Jewellery counters also began to close in July 2021.

+Since 2023 The Warehouse has been trialling selling fresh fruit and vegetables.

+In late 2023, Sanitarium stopped supplying The Warehouse with Weet-Bix due to alleged supply issues.
+The Warehouse asked the Commerce Commission to investigate, and Sanitarium revoked the move the following week.
+In March 2024 the Commission said that it was "not clear that Sanitarium breach[ed] ... the Commerce Act" and that it would not "prioritize the matter for further investigation".
+As a result, chief executive Grayston said he was "very disappointed".

+In February 2024, The Warehouse Group sold Torpedo7 for $1 to Tahua Partners.

 Business

 The Warehouse operates discount retail department stores selling a broad range of non-grocery and grocery products.
 As of January 2015, The Warehouse employed over 12,000 people in New Zealand.
 The Warehouse's corporate headquarters are located in North Shore, New Zealand.

-Apart from its 240+ retail locations, it operates 2 distribution centres located in Wiri and in Rolleston, New Zealand as well as 13 online stores.
+The company operates from over 240 retail locations, as well as two distribution centers located in Wiri and in Rolleston, New Zealand, and 13 online stores.

-In addition to its own operations, it owns various brand names that are located within the stores.
+In addition to its operations, it owns various brand names that are located within the stores.
 It has gardening facilities located in Auckland, Hamilton and in Christchurch.
-Along with its gardening brand Just, it also operates nearly 30 "in-company" brands.
+Along with its gardening brand Just, it also operates nearly 30 in-company brands.

-The Warehouse is publicly traded on the New Zealand Stock Exchange with the security code WHS (TWH was used previously).
+The Warehouse is publicly traded on the New Zealand Stock Exchange with the security code WHS (previously TWH).